Deepdive #4

 Now that we know where to start and how to structure Cultural DNA, the next question is how to tackle the process practically.
 For credibility, unique character, and broad support, it’s essential to involve a wide representation of the team in this process.
 This can be done by starting with a predefined Mission Statement, allowing for a 'co-writing' approach without veering into vague language or compromise.

-The co-writing team’s role is to define a culture that supports the team in reaching its established goals.
-The team does not determine what that goal is; that is up to the founder, director, partners, or management team.
-The mission must be established before the co-writing process begins.
+The co-writing team defines a culture that supports the team in achieving its goals.
+Setting these goals is the responsibility of the founder, director, partners, or management team.
+Therefore, the Mission Statement must be clearly defined before the co-writing process begins.

 #3: Test & refine

-Cultural DNA is unique and actionable.
-Therefore, iteration is important: ensure that the co-writing team quickly creates a first version and immediately tests it for practical applicability (for example, by using the first version in a feedback exercise).
-This way, you immediately discover overlaps, blind spots, and can adjust where necessary.
+Your Cultural DNA should be both unique and practical.
+Iteration is therefore essential: ensure the co-writing team quickly creates an initial version and immediately tests it for practical applicability (for example, by using the first version in a feedback exercise).
+This way, you can quickly identify overlaps, blind spots, and make adjustments where necessary.

 Through this approach, you formulate a Cultural DNA that not only is embraced by the entire team but also provides a clear and ambitious compass for the future.